garden map

 i intend to make this eventually as a procedurally-generated (constantly updating) map, sourcing data from my obsidian vault, but using something like juggl, infranodus, or some kind of map-making tool.

-this way you can have a glimpse at the major "knowledge ecosystems" being tended to and have a big picture view to help you navigate this content.
+this way you can have a glimpse at the knowledge ecology being tended to here and have a big picture view to help you navigate this content.

 another option would be to filter by more conventional topics/tags that can help you navigate (see below).